-Perf ormance outcomes Acceptable outcomes Complies Comments invo char work elopment, where lving a Material nge of use or Building AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling. ~ The existing buildings on proposed Lot 7 comply.
-The building envelope for proposed Lot 8 will allow for the siting of future buildings and structure outside the mapped flood hazard area. locate area' overl a ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings.
-AO10.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
+Perf ormance outcomes Acceptable outcomes Complies Comments invo char work elopment, where lving a Material nge of use or Building AO10.1 Buildings, including extensions to existing buildings are: (a) elevated above the defined flood level; and (b) the defined flood event does not exceed a depth of 600mm; and (c) elevated above the defined flood level plus 0.3 metres freeboard where for habitable rooms within a dwelling.
+Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development. locate area' ensure the safety of all persons by ensuring that a proportion of buildings are set above the defined flood level; reduce the carriage of debris in flood waters; reduce property damage; and provide flood immune access to buildings. -Where the development is d in a 'Potential flood hazard dentified on the Flood hazard ay maps (OM006a-0) and AO10.2 Buildings used for Commercial activities or Industrial activities include a minimum floor level of 0.3 metres above the defined flood where for the following components of the use: (a) administrative areas; or (b) services, plant and equipment associated with the building.
 Note-AO10.2 accepts that the cost of flood impact is an operational cost of the Commercial activity or Industrial activity.
 Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris.
-See comments for AO10.1. there hydrau report requir alterna define is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent sentative hazard zone is used.
+Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development. there hydrau report requir alterna define is no defined flood level a ulic (flood hazard assessment) prepared by a RPEQ is ed in substantiation of an ative outcome is required or the d flood level from the adjacent sentative hazard zone is used.
 AO10.3 All building work below the defined flood level must be high set (comprising pier and beam construction) and retains the flood storage and conveyance capacity of the premises.
-Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ See comments for AO10.1.
+Note-Building work must be certified by a qualified structural engineer to be flood proof including the ability to withstand damage from floodwater and debris. ~ Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development.

 Performance outcomes Acceptable outcomes Complies Comments PO11 Development involving earthworks in a Flood hazard area below the defined flood level must protect life and property on premises and off premises through maintaining: (a) flood storage capacity of land; (b) flood conveyance function of land; (c) flood and drainage channels; (d) overland flow paths; and (e) flood warning times.
-See comments for AO10.1.
+A011 Development does not involve in excess of 50m 3 of fill above ground level per 1,000m 2 of site area.
+Both proposed lots contain sufficient area outside the mapped flood hazard to accommodate expected future development.
 For assessable development Where for Material change of use or Reconfiguring a lot that involves new gross floor area or increases the number of persons living, working or residing in the Extreme flood hazard area, High flood hazard area or Significant flood hazard area other than a Dwelling house.